Domain Event Handling¶

 - Domain event handlers can use the

-framework to send commands; - Domain event handlers can perform simple data conversion and information queries;
+MediatRframework to send commands; - Domain event handlers can retrieve data from multiple queries;

 - Domain event handlers can call external services to complete some information organization and validation;